Planning and Environment

 The Rye Park Wind Farm received planning and environmental approvals in 2017.
 Links to key assessment and approval documents are provided below:

-- The Environmental Assessment (EA) for the Rye Park Wind Farm was lodged with the NSW Department of Planning and Environment (DPE) in March 2014.
+- The Environmental Assessment (EA) for the Rye Park Wind Farm was lodged with the NSW Department of Planning and Environment (now known as Deparment of Planning, Industry and Environment, DPIE) in March 2014.
 A copy of the EA can be found here.

-- The Project also received approval under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) issued by the Department of the Environment and Energy in December 2017 (reference EPBC 2014/7163), and can be downloaded here.
+- The Project also received approval under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) issued by the Department of the Environment and Energy (now known as the Department of Agriculture, Water and Environment (DAWE) in December 2017 (reference EPBC 2014/7163), and can be downloaded here.

 Modification to the Rye Park Wind Farm development consent